AdityaChandravanshi/online_library_management_system/README.md

 Back-end Validations:
 -> I have use proper Backend validations and error handling error message is showing up in this project.

+Django Pagination Concept:
+-> I have use django pagination concept in our project, All view lists, Like Author Lists, Book Lists, Borrow Record Lists.

 Contributing
 -> If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.